wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 | Query B | 500 | 650 | 1,100 | 1,489 | 526 |

 ## Load Testing Results

+Feel free to skip this section and move directly to the results.

 ### Load Test #0
 *Same configuration as baseline but loading it with 150 concurrent users*